 Oops.
-What can I say in defense except that my husband can’t keep his paws off of me and control himself.
+What can I say in defense except that my husband can’t keep his paws off of me.
 Off to see the doctor to let him know I was pregnant when he told me not to.
 Lovely.

 He assured me that a simple blood thinner, such as a baby aspirin, should give us a successful pregnancy.
 In extreme cases where testing showed a more severe antiphospholipid antibody problem, they would need stronger drugs such as Warfarin, etc. He also prescribed progesterone just in case that was also a factor, even though all my blood work during the other pregnancies showed normal hormone levels.

 We had a reveal party during this pregnancy that revealed…

 “GIRL!”
 It was the baby girl I was hoping for.

 And the second she was born, she had Ernie wrapped a million times over.

 I concluded that I don’t think he ever had a fear of having a girl, I think he had a fear of being wrapped.

 The total time from the first miscarriage pregnancy to the birth of our healthy baby girl was about 21 months.

 About a year ago, I heard the term, “Rainbow baby.”
 It’s the baby that you successfully have after having a miscarriage.
 Since a rainbow always comes after the rainstorm, they are called rainbow babies.
 Perfect.
 Because it sure was a rainstorm.